Heavyweight champion Anthony Joshua's next opponent has finally been confirmed.

 Miller, who was soon serving as a sparring partner for Klitschko brothers Wladimir and Vitali, won his next 11 fights before claiming his first belt in the form of the interim NABA heavyweight title.

-He earned the 14th knockout of his career in stunning fashion in the seventh round against Donovan Dennis in Tucson in January 2016, a fierce right-left combination leading to the fight being waved off.
+He earned the 14th knockout of his career in stunning fashion in the seventh round against Donovan Dennis in Tucson, Ariz., in January 2016, a fierce right-left combination leading to the fight being waved off.

-Four months later he added the WBO NABO heavyweight title by stopping Nick Guivas in the second round and his defence against Fred Kassi in August of that year lasted just three sessions.
+Four months later he added the WBO NABO heavyweight title by stopping Nick Guivas in the second round and his defense against Fred Kassi in August of that year lasted just three sessions.

 Confronting the champ